 The important public service message is: If a man does feel something in his breast tissue or on his chest wall, he needs to bring it to the attention of his physician.

 Q: Where does breast cancer usually develop in men?

 It usually happens behind the nipple and feels like a lump or a hard marble.
 If it hurts, it can be cancer; if it doesn’t hurt, it can be cancer.
 So, the presence or absence of pain doesn’t definitively rule in or rule out cancer.

 When breast cancer spreads, it spreads to the lymph nodes located in the armpit.
 Sometimes, men and women will actually feel the mass in the armpit instead of the breast.

 Q: What causes breast cancer among men?

-It’s relatively similar to the issues we see with female breast cancer, which are related to estrogen exposure.
+It’s relatively similar to the issues we see with female breast cancer, which is related to estrogen exposure.